 This serif font works especially well for titles and headlines, making it a good choice for your website’s primary font.
 Its Roman proportions give it a vintage feel.

 Designed by: Olivier Gourvat

 One of MyFonts’ best-selling fonts, Sofia Pro is a sans serif typeface with a modern look and geometric lines.
-Designed specifically to be readable even in very small sizes, it’s perfect for web accessibility, business cards and mobile screens.
+Designed specifically to be readable even in very small sizes, it’s perfect for web accessibility, usability, business cards and mobile screens.

 Download Sofia Pro via MyFonts.